-Retail Wheeling for Solar Generators - SB 456 by Sen. J. Rodriguez (D) would exempt solar-based renewable energy systems up to 2.5 MW from the definition of public utility.
+Retail Wheeling for Solar Generators - SB 456 by Sen. J. Rodriguez (D) and HB 1251 by Rep. Davis (D) would exempt solar-based renewable energy systems up to 2.5 MW from the definition of public utility.
 These generators would not be regulated by the PSC and could sell electricity to end-users, including existing utility customers that are on the same property as the generator.
 The bill is silent as to whether these customers could be put on a special rate to ensure that the remaining customers do not subsidize the renewable generator's consumers and does not address what entity will regulate the safety of these small utilities.